Home » Relationships

 Get her partner involved

 Speak to your son or daughter if you think they could help you to strengthen your relationship with your daughter-in-law.
-It may seem daunting getting to know a person who means so much to your adult child, but involving them in helping to build your relationship with your daughter-in-law may make you more relaxed and prove to your daughter-in-law that you want to have a strong and positive relationship with her.
-This may be something that she's been worrying about.
+It may seem daunting getting to know a person who means so much to your adult child, but involving them in helping to build your relationship with your daughter-in-law may make you more relaxed and show your daughter-in-law that you want to have a strong and positive relationship with her.
+That said, if your child is giving you clear signals to back off, do that!
+Let them lead the way; this is their relationship, not yours.

 Gransnetters say: